UMR-CNRS-7267/Metacongo_Paper/README.md

 OUTPUT_SE_PL='Metacongo_kaiju__SE_PL.out'
 OUTPUT_ALL_PL='Metacongo_kaiju__ALL_PL.out'

-#After merging the output of PE and SE have to create krona file
+#After merging the output of PE and SE, we have to create the krona file
 OUTPUT_ALL_PL_KR='Metacongo_kaiju__ALL_PL.krona'